jahaltom/mtDNA-Pre-term-birth-association-/Spike-Ins/README.md

-#run through Haplogrep3
+#run VCFs through Haplogrep3

-#11381 were able to have vcf called because some had NTs like Y.
+#Only 11,381/11,477 were able to have haplogroup called on vcf because some had NTs like Y.

-haplogrepCompOUT: Haploghrep3 results from whole mtDNA (Haplogroups.tsv) and positons of interest.
+haplogrepCompOUT: Haploghrep3 results from whole mtDNA (Haplogroups.tsv) combined with haplogrep results from positons of interest.

 ConfPlot.py: Takes in haplogrepCompOUT and makes confusion matrix (ConfPlot.png).